Thokozile23/Final-Project/README.md

 ### Ethical Concerns:

--  Marginalization of Minority Voices:
-Efforts to counter popularity bias may inadvertently sideline mainstream content, raising questions about fairness to all creators.

 -  Balance Between Diversity and Relevance:
 Striving for diversity might lead to recommendations that feel irrelevant or forced, potentially frustrating users.